-- Place order with the Knox Company with shipping to your location.
+- Place order with the Knox Company and ship to your location.

 - Mount box according to the instructions from the Knox Company.
 The finished box will remain open after installation.
 Use of a professional installer is highly recommended.

-- Gather all items for the box.
+- Gather all items for the Box.
 Determine the primary emergency point of contact (ie who gets a phone call in the middle of the night during a holiday).
 Keys should be clearly marked by use.
-Key rings and tags may be needed to sort keys by function.
+Key rings and tags may be needed to sort keys by function and/or location.

 - Contact the West Plainfield Fire Department to secure the Box.
 A FD officer will place the red Knox Alert Decal at the appropriate location to alert responders there is a Knox-Box on-site.
 If your keys, or emergency contact person, are changed for any reason, contact the West Plainfield Fire Department as soon as possible.